-What Is Sensory Integration Training?
+What is Sensory Integration Training?

 Sensory integration training offers therapists the opportunity to become qualified SI Practitioners.
 Therapists who undertake this training gain postgraduate university accredited qualifications.
 There are also short online CPD courses for health and education professionals.
 Introductory-level online courses are useful for parents and carers, teachers, SEN staff, social workers, and adoption workers.